yismailuofa/kraken-backend/README.md

 ## Running the App on Docker

 1. Navigate to the root directory
-2. Run `docker-compose up -d --build`
+2. Run `docker compose up -d --build`

 ## Running Tests